-People, Bottles and Rivers All Have Mouths, 2017
+People, Bottles, and Rivers All Have Mouths, 2017

 This audio essay threads recordings from queer theorists and artists, with synthetic voices to articulate the concept of The Slip.
-The Slip was concieved as an attempt to communicate a sensation of suspension; it is the fabrication of an interstice between binaries.
-The dialogue within this work is presented an inner monologu, which is peformed by synthetic voices.
+The Slip was conceived as an attempt to communicate a sensation of suspension; it is the fabrication of an interstice between binaries.
+The dialogue within this work is presented an inner monologue, which is performed by synthetic voices.
 This research aims to consider the alliance that synthesised voices share with notions of transformation, ambiguity, aural presentation, and the construction of normativity: the intention behind the use of synthetic voices is to play with ideas of realness, performance, (dis)embodied voice and speech as an awkward instrument for non-binary self-expression.

 I have been thinking; I sound like a woman but I am not

 Your voice; it is something that was constructed,

 without your consent, is that what you mean?